gotgenes/vim-yapif/README.rst

     }

-Funcion and method calls similarly have a single level of indentation for the lines between the enclosing parentheses::
+Function and method calls similarly have a single level of indentation for the lines between the enclosing parentheses::

     myobj.another_method_call(